RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: Stata, Excel

-This project involved building a time series forecasting model to analyze the relationship between Tata Motors’ stock price and the Nifty 50 index.
-I performed stationarity testing, applied double differencing, and selected the optimal ARIMA model using the Bayesian Information Criterion (BIC).
+This project involved building a **time series forecasting model** to analyze the relationship between **Tata Motors’ stock price and the Nifty 50 index**.
+I performed **stationarity testing, applied double differencing, and selected the optimal ARIMA model using the Bayesian Information Criterion (BIC)**.
 The model, based on annual average closing prices from 2012 to 2022, forecasts a temporary decline in 2024 followed by a long-term upward trend.
 This work highlights my ability to use statistical modeling techniques to understand macroeconomic influences on firm-level performance.

 **Files**:
 - [Forecasting Code](../assets/Time%20series%20econometrics/Forecasting%20code.txt)